Jetbuilt/jetbuilt-api-docs/source/includes/customers/_products.md

 Parameter | Description
 --------- | -----------
-DB_ID | The ID of the the product database (see the [Company](#company) endpoint) page | A specific page of results.
+DB_ID | The ID of the the product database (see the [Company](#company) endpoint) manufacturer_name | Filter results by manufacturer name <small>must be an exact match</small>
+model | Filter results by model name <small> must be an exact match</small>
+currency_code | Filter results by currency code. _e.g CAD_. <small>defaults to USD</small>
+query | Filter results by matching across manufacturer and model names <small>does not need to match exactly</small> <br/> _e.g.
+Shure SM57_ page | A specific page of results.

+If filtering with the `query` param, then it takes precedence, and the other filtering params are ignored.
+Can be used when unsure about the exact manufacturer or model name.

+The `manufactuer_name`, `model`, and `currency_code` filters can be used together, for more refined filtering, or used separately.

+When all 3 are used together, it should return a single result if found (or none if not found).
+Only a single product should exist in the company's database for a specific manufacturer, model, and currency combination. _e.g.
+Shure, SM57-LC, USD_

 ## Get a product